Game-Design-and-Programming-Template/Launching-Project/README.md

 ## Final Poject Options:

+Choose one of the options below - or suggest a new one - then in your

 ### 1: Fixing bugs in one of the PlaygroundPojectStarter example games.

 ### 2: Modifying one of the games in the PlaygroundPojectStarter examples.